Statewide drive-through signing events to legalize responsible adult use of Marijuana

 Once all signatures are reviewed and confirmed valid, they will be turned in to the Secretary of State on July 11th.

-Owen says the drive-in signs will continue through Sunday, but we will also be continuing to petition across the state, at various locations.
+Owen says the drive-in signs will continue through Sunday, but they will also be continuing to petition across the state, at various locations.

 To keep track of where you can sign visit newapproachnd.org